The most instagrammable places in Hong Kong

 Visitors can easily reach the complex by bus from anywhere in Hong Kong.
 I recommend arriving early in the morning if you want to photograph the gardens without lots of people around.
-Note that photography is not permitted in some areas of the nunnery (this is clearly signed when you enter. – By Emily from Wander-Lush.
+Note that photography is not permitted in some areas of the nunnery.
+This is, however, clearly signed when you enter. – By Emily from Wander-Lush.

 Choi Hung Estate

-Choi Hung Estate might be one of the oldest public housing estates in Hong Kong, but it is a great place for shutterbugs and those looking to snap the perfect Insta pic.
+Choi Hung Estate might be one of the oldest public housing estates in Hong Kong, but it’s also a great place to take colorful Instagram photos.
 Rightly earning its spot as one of the most Instagrammable places in Hong Kong!

 The estate is home to 11 buildings, 2 markets and even a couple of schools.
 But, what has really made it so Insta-famous is its rainbow-like buildings – hence the name Rainbow Village (actual translation).
-The estate offers tons of opportunities to get your Insta-game on – with the most popular spot being right on the basketball courts!
+There are several cool places to take photos, but the most famous spot is undeniable the basketball court.

 It gets quite crowded, so I recommend timing your visit here.
 Stick to early mornings (i.e. super early) if you want to avoid the crowds.
 And more importantly, please always remember to be mindful of the residents.

 The estate is located in Kowloon, so it’s pretty easy to reach by public transport (bus/ MTR).
-The best way to find the basketball courts is to head to the parking lot, where it’s easier to spot them.
+The easiest way to find the basketball court is via the parking lot.
+From here, you can easily spot it.